Gervig/Casper-Gervig-Backend-Exam-2025/README.md

 # Setup

+### Config properties

 To run this project first create a resources folder in the src/main/java directory.
-In this folder create a config.properties file with the following lines:
+In this folder create a "config.properties" file with the following lines:

-DB_NAME=insert your own database
+* DB_NAME=insert your own database

-DB_USERNAME=postgres
+* DB_USERNAME=postgres

-DB_PASSWORD=postgres
+* DB_PASSWORD=postgres

-SECRET_KEY="insert your own secret key here, ideally 30 signs or more"
+* SECRET_KEY="insert your own secret key here, ideally 30 signs or more"

-ISSUER="insert your name"
+* ISSUER="insert your name"

-TOKEN_EXPIRE_TIME=1800000
+* TOKEN_EXPIRE_TIME=1800000

+### First run

+* When running the program for the first time, ensure that a Postgres database is created using the values from the config.properties file.
+* There will also be a few pops ups asking to enable annotations, say yes to these.

 # App Endpoint Table